Get Started with Catalyst Center

 Note

 Catalyst Center does not support SNMPv2c credentials when FIPS mode is enabled.
 You'll need to enter SNMPv3 credentials instead.
-For more information about FIPS mode, see the "Configure the Primary Node Using the Maglev Wizard" topic in the Catalyst Center Appliance Installation Guide.
+For more information regarding FIPS mode, refer to "Configure the primary node using the Maglev wizard" in the "Configure the Appliance Using the Maglev Wizard" chapter of the Cisco Catalyst Center Installation Guide.

 Name/Description